cmugpi/cmugpi.github.io/topics/terminal-usage/initial-setup/index.md

 enough, open the Start Menu, type in `winver`, and press enter.
 In the window that appears, look at the number that comes after "OS Build".

-If that number is lower than 14316 (or if you're running a version of Windows other than Windows 10), your copy of Windows does not include this terminal.
-In that case, we recommend that you use [MobaXterm][mobaxterm] for SSH.
-Download and install it from that site.

 If that number is 14316 or greater, you should follow these instructions to activate the built-in terminal: